The process of applying to GP training for 2022 entry comprises the following stages:

 – Clinical problem solving paper – 97 clinical questions in 75 minutes You can read more about this paper and how to prepare for it in this article on the MSRA.

 There are usually three rounds of recruitment each year for GP training – Round 1, Round 1 re-advert, and Round 2.
-For 2021, only 2 rounds are planned – you can see dates below:
+For 2022, there may only be 2 rounds (as in 2021) – you can see dates for Round 1 below:

 Round 1 (usually 4000+ jobs):